silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 I prototyped the pages directly in-browser, thanks to UI Farm’s framework.

-{% include pattern-figure-cols.html image1="/assets/images/unicredit-feature-block_mobile.png" image2="/assets/images/unicredit-freenumber_mobile.png" alt="The Musician / The Fountain" caption="Details of the landing pages mobile wireframes" width="637" height="1273" %}
+{% include pattern-figure-cols.html image1="/assets/images/unicredit-feature-block_mobile.png" image2="/assets/images/unicredit-freenumber_mobile.png" alt="Details of the landing pages mobile wireframes" caption="Details of the landing pages mobile wireframes" width="1137" height="1273" %}

 <ul class="smd-ul">
   <li>Each feature block is conditionally loaded. <em>Their content is served only when users tap the accordion.</em> The same goes for the legal message at the bottom of the page.</li>